BCCHR-IT/data-dictionary-revisions/README.md

 2. On the page, select two data dictionary revisions from the table.

 3. Look at the Table of Changes for information about what fields have been modified, deleted, or added.

+4. The User may download an Excel file that exports the Table of Changes, and a summary of details about the changes between version.